robotframework/robotframework-RFCP-syllabus/basics.md

 ### Documentation

 User keywords can have a documentation that is set with the `[Documentation]` setting.
-It supports same formatting, splitting to multiple lines, and other features as test case documentation.
+It supports sthe ame formatting, splitting to multiple lines, and other features as test case/task documentation.
 [[User Guide: Settings in keyword section][UG Settings in keyword section]]

 ### RETURN

-User keyword can return one or more values after it has been executed.
+A user keyword can return one or more values after it has been executed.
-It can be done by using the native `RETURN` statement.
+This can be achieved by using the native `RETURN` statement.
-Returned values can be assigned to variable in test cases and in the other user keywords.
+Returned values can be assigned to variable in test cases/tasks and in the other user keywords.
 [[User Guide: User keyword return values][UG User keyword return values]]

 ## RESOURCE FILES

-Resource files are typically created using the plain text format, but also reStructuredText format and JSON format are supported.
+Resource files are typically created using the plain text format, but also reStructuredText format and JSON format are both supported.
 [[User Guide: Resource files][UG Resource files]]

 ### Learning objectives